own-ai/ownai/README.md

 ## Installation

 ownAI requires Python 3.8 or higher.
+Due to a dependency issue, it does not currently run on Python 3.11.
 To install and set up ownAI, follow these steps:

 1. Clone the repository: